 Dr. Tara’s passion is to inspire and empower others to experience the joy and richness of life.
-She embraces a holistic definition of health & wellness with a focus on lifestyle factors.
+She embraces a holistic definition of health and wellness with a focus on lifestyle.
 Time and again, she has seen the dramatic impact nutritious food, physical activity, quality sleep, and positive social connections can have on overall well-being.

-Dr. Tara's Sunshine is the culmination of Dr. Tara’s unique and diverse training and life experiences.
+Dr. Tara's Sunshine is the culmination of her unique and diverse training, and life experiences.
 She brings to the endeavour a background of nearly two decades as a medical physician and psychotherapist combined with years as a dedicated mother, avid traveller, fitness fanatic, music-lover, and aspiring chef.
 Dr. Tara understands the fundamental need we have as people to establish our own supportive community networks.
-Together with our “chosen tribe”, we can bravely navigate both the delightful and difficult challenges of “getting healthy” and building strong, happy families and communities.
+Together with our “chosen tribe”, we can bravely navigate both the delightful and difficult challenges of “getting healthy”, and build strong, happy families and communities.

-Dr. Tara was raised in a small town in Southwestern Ontario.
-She attended Queen’s University on an admission scholarship.
+Raised in a small town in Southwestern Ontario, Dr. Tara attended Queen’s University on an admission scholarship.
 She completed concurrent undergraduate BA (Psychology) and BScH (Life Sciences) degrees and received a number of honours, including an award for female student in highest standing in Arts & Science Year 3.

-After her four years in Kingston, Dr. Tara attended the University of Toronto Medical School.
+After graduating from Queen’s, Dr. Tara attended the University of Toronto Medical School.
 As a medical student, she was elected into the Alpha Omega Alpha Honor Medical Society and awarded the Gladwin Ridings Memorial Scholarship for high academic standing, practicality, modesty, sensitivity and reverence for human life.
-She graduated at the top of her Class of 2000 as the gold medalist.
+She graduated at the top of her Class of 2000 as gold medalist.

 Dr. Tara began her residency training in internal medicine.
-She later switched into family practice and nurtured her growing interest in preventative medicine and the mind-body connection.
+She later switched to family practice and nurtured her growing interest in preventative medicine and the mind-body connection.

 Beyond the classroom, Dr. Tara has pursued many avenues for personal and professional growth.
-She is a fundamental believer in lifelong learning.
-She received a Natural Sciences & Engineering Research Council of Canada grant to do research in neuropsychopharmacology.
-During her training, she sought opportunities to work with many marginalized groups and individuals, including patients with HIV, street youth and prostitutes.
-Dr. Tara’s interest in medical outreach also led her to volunteer time during residency to live and work at a hospital in India.
+She is a fundamental believer in lifelong learning, and received a Natural Sciences & Engineering Research Council of Canada grant to conduct research in neuropsychopharmacology.
+During her training, she sought opportunities to work with many marginalized groups and individuals, including people living with HIV, street youth and sex trade workers.
+Dr. Tara’s interest in medical outreach also led her to volunteer time during residency to work at a hospital in India.

 Since completing her Certification in Family Medicine, Dr. Tara has done extensive continuing medical education and worked in a variety of settings.
 These include academic & community family practices, walk-in centres and public health clinics.
 In more recent years, she has focused on individual counselling.
-One of her main psychotherapy interests involves incorporation of lifestyle changes into the treatment of anxiety and depression.
+One of her main interests in psychotherapy involves incorporating lifestyle changes into the treatment of anxiety and depression.
 Dr. Tara has supplemented her medical training with courses in parenting and coaching.